osallou/linuxintro/chapters/12_piping.md

 You'll notice that we don't need to create the file before saving to it.
 The terminal will create it automatically if it does not exist.

 You'll notice that in the above example, the output saved in the file was one file per line instead of all across one line when printed to the screen.

 The reason for this is that the screen is a known width and the program can format its output to suit that.

 When we are redirecting, it may be to a file, or it could be somewhere else, so the safest option is to format it as one entry per line.
-This also allows us to easier manipulate that data later on as we'll see further down the page.
+This also allows us to easier manipulate that data later on as we'll see further down.

 *warning*: If we redirect to a file which does not exist, it will be created automatically for us.

 If we save into a file which already exists, however, then it's contents will be cleared, then the new output saved to it.

 ## redirecting from a file